MSc Computing and Information Systems

 Plus, one optional module from:

-The MSc Computing and Information Systems course is delivered in four major blocks that offer an intensive but focused learning pattern.
+The MSc Computing and Information Systems course is delivered in three teaching blocks that offer an intensive but focused learning pattern, followed by a project where students work independently under the supervision of a member of the teaching team.
 Full-time students will typically spend 12 hours in classes each week.
 If you choose to study part-time, this is reduced to around six hours each week.
-You will also need to work independently on reading, coursework assignments and other computer related activities. .
+You will also need to work independently on reading, coursework assignments and other computer-related activities.

-Several modules are assessed entirely through coursework and some involve coursework and an examination.
-You will also work on a significant research project and major project of your own choice where strong independent thinking, critical analysis and project management skills will be important.
+Most modules are assessed entirely through coursework, while some involve coursework and an examination.
+You will also work on a significant research project of your own choice where strong independent thinking, critical analysis, and project management skills will be important.

 We have a full range of high-specification computer labs and an ongoing investment programme to ensure that our facilities stay at the forefront of computing developments.